bradzacher/mysqldump/README.md

             format ?: boolean

             /**
-             * A map of tables to additional where strings to add.
-             * Use this to limit the number of data that is dumped.
+             * True to disable foreign key checks for the data dump, false otherwise.
-             * Defaults to no limits
+             * Defaults to false.
              */
-            where ?: {
+            ignoreForeignKeyChecks ?: boolean
-                [k : string]: string
-            }

             /**
              * Dump data from views.